AuraFriday/context7_mcp/README.md

 # Context7 — Always-Current Library Documentation

+Instant provision to your AI of current API and documentation for thousands of libraries.

 > **Any library.
 Current docs.
 Code examples included.** Your AI never works with outdated documentation again.

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)